jscorre1a/awx_ansible_install/README.md

   * A minimal install.
   * And the Ansible user created during install.

-The meet Ansible requirements, since python wasn't installed during minimal install, you'll need to RAW and install python38 first.
+To meet Ansible requirements, since python wasn't installed during minimal install, you'll need to RAW and install python38 first.
 So, for CentOS and RHEL distros, please run:

 * ansible-playbook -i inventory/hosts requirements_centos_rhel.yml